• Skip to content

 Homemade baby food ingredients

 First foods should be rich in iron.
-Try iron-fortified cereal and cooked beef, lamb, pork, chicken, tofu, legumes or egg.
+Try foods with added iron, like infant cereal.
+Also try cooked beef, lamb, pork, chicken, tofu, legumes or egg.

 Include other healthy foods like vegetables, fruit, grains and dairy.
 For example, try banana, avocado, pear, pumpkin, peas, oats or yoghurt.
-Include foods that can cause allergies, like cooked egg and peanut butter.
-You can mix foods and introduce them in any order.
+Include foods that might trigger allergies, like cooked egg and peanut butter.
+It’s best to introduce allergenic foods one at a time.

-First foods can be smooth or finely mashed.
+First foods can be pureed or finely mashed.
 Gradually move on to roughly mashed or minced foods and then chopped foods.
-Try broccoli, carrot, flaky fish with no bones, pasta, rice, couscous, berries, citrus fruit and stone fruit.
+Try well-cooked vegetables, flaky fish with no bones, minced meats, pasta, rice, couscous and skinless soft fruits.

 Step 1: to make pureed or mashed baby food, wash fruit and vegetables and peel any skin.
 Trim fat from meats.
 Remove skin from chicken or fish.